serokell/blog-posts/typescript-for-haskellers/article.md

 The first one and the most powerful is [immer](https://immerjs.github.io/immer/).
 It is used for immutable state flow.
 Immutable data is not copied but shared in memory.
+Immer gives you an ability to work with a draft copy of your data and don't worry about mutability.
+After all changes it will produce a real immutable state.
 It also has helpers for React.

+Produce here is a base primitive for working with immer.
+Tt takes your current state and function which take a draft for which you can apply any changes.
+And in the end create new `nextA` state without any changes in base `a`.

 ```typescript
 type A = Immutable<